vurentjie/krita_ui_tweaks/README.md

 - _Custom colors_: You can set your own custom background colors

 - _Scaling modes_ (See video below for a demo):
-  - When resizing split panes you can set a global scaling mode that will scale the canvas as the view shrinks or expands.
+  - When resizing split panes you can set a scaling mode that will scale the canvas as the view shrinks or expands.
+  - Scaling mode is global but there is an option to make it per-view.
-  - Global scaling mode can be set via toolbar buttons, keyboard shortcuts, or a default scaling mode can be set for when Krita starts.
+  - Scaling mode can be set via toolbar buttons, keyboard shortcuts, or a default scaling mode can be set for when Krita starts.
   - Krita's "Fit-to-View" actions will override the scaling mode when resizing.
   - There are three types of scaling modes to choose from: